Fall Safety for Seniors: What to Know and What to Do

 Spend time in a Prestige Senior Living Community, and you’ll see residents taking art classes, doing some gardening, and playing beanbag baseball.

-Falling represents one of the most pressing health concerns facing seniors.
+Lowering that risk is vital, as falling represents one of the most pressing health concerns facing seniors.
 Every year, millions of older adults in the United States suffer injuries from falls, including death.

 In some cases, falls are caused by tripping hazards like cords or furniture.
 In other instances, it’s the diminishment of muscle mass that naturally occurs as we age.